imixs/imixs-workflow/src/site/markdown/engine/plugins/resultplugin.md

 	<item name="comment" ignore="true">some data</item>

 The Result Plug-in provides the static method evaluateWorkflowResult() returning a ItemCollection with all item names and there attributes.
-In the example the ItemCollection will contain a item with the name 'comment' storing the value 'some data' and also a item value with the name 'comment.ignore' storing the value 'true'
+In the example the ItemCollection 'result' will contain a item with the name 'comment' storing the value 'some data' and also a item value with the name 'comment.ignore' storing the value 'true'

 	ItemCollection result = ResultPlugin.evaluateWorkflowResult(activityEntity, workitem);